 What are the Ticket Rates/Load Options?

-Single ticket load option including Carris/Metro lines costs €1.50.
-This option is to pay for a stricly specific journey.
+Single ticket load options including Carris/Metro lines costs €1.50.
+This option is to pay for a strictly specific journey.
 Buy it if your trip consists of just that one journey on public transport in Lisbon.
 The ticket is also limited to one hour.

 Keep in mind that once you’ve chosen an option, you cannot change to another type of fare while the previous one has not been used.

 The Lisboa Card Can Be Good For Sightseeing

 The Lisboa Card costs from €20 for one day to €42 for three days.
 It includes 26 free museums, namely Belém Tower and Jerónimos Monastery, and free public transport.
 It also offers discounts on several museums and activities.
 Crucially, it also includes unlimited use of Lisbon’s public transport for the duration of the card – 24, 48, or 72 hours.
 You can buy it online, or get it from the airport tourist office.

 You can use both cards for travel on the trains to Sintra and Cascais.
 Moreover, the Lisboa Card includes free entries or discounts to some attractions outside Lisbon.